katiejyoung/insertion-sort-merge-sort/README.md

-# Insertion Sort and Merge Sort
+# Insertion Sort and Merge Sort Algorithms
 ### The Program:
 Implement merge sort and insertion sort to sort an array/vector of integers.
 Name your programs “mergesort” and “insertsort”.
 Both programs should read inputs from a file called “data.txt” where the first value of each line is the number of integers that need to be sorted, followed by the integers.